 Read more: The Complete Guide to Saas Localization

-Although localization can be a long and expensive process, depending on your methodology, however, it’s a must-have investment for your product if you’re aiming at an unprecedented boost in sales, especially if the game is already wanted elsewhere and the users are waiting for the day it’s finally available in their native language.
+Although localization can be a long and expensive process, depending on your methodology, however, it’s a must-have investment for your product if you’re aiming at an unprecedented boost in sales, especially if the game is already wanted elsewhere and the users are waiting for the day it’s finally available in Arabic.

-The math is simple; if your game is localized into several languages, that increases the chances of it getting downloaded, and receiving great reviews.
+The math is simple; if your game is localized into Arabic, that increases the chances of it getting downloaded, and receiving great reviews.
 For example, In 2024, the Video Games market is projected to reach a revenue of US$282.30bn.

 Do you what contributes by almost 50% of this revenue?
 Mobile games indeed!